This article was updated on 31/7/2023 for clarity and freshness.

 These Italian herb dinner rolls will hit the spot for when you want to keep things simple.

-They’re lightly flavored with a classic Italian herb blend and Grana Padano cheese.
+They’re lightly flavored with a classic Italian herb blend and Grana Padano cheese, making them delightfully savory.

 Mac and cheese

 Mac and cheese is a delicious dish to serve with venison.

 It’s also a safe choice if you’re cooking for kids.
 Venison has a different taste from typical meat that kids eat, so they may not immediately like it.
 But trust me, they won’t notice it when you have the venison smothered in the gooey, cheesy sauce.

 The Chunky Chef uses a classic combo of cheddar and gruyere for this recipe, but I personally like using Monterey jack and mozzarella cheese for the ultimate cheese pull.

 Tired of the boring old salads?
 Switch things up with this broccoli slaw!

 It’s light, fresh, and crunchy, with a delightful zesty bite and bursts of fruity sweetness that pairs well with the gaminess of venison.